 - Ideally TCP would send packets at a fair share of network capacity.
-But the TCP sender has no idea what "available network capacity" means - As a result, TCP algorithms probe the network by slowly increasing their sending rate - Usual indication of a "that's too fast" condition is packet drops (no ACK arrives) - This is a key behavior in different congestion control algorithms - In fact, TCP is an ACK Pacing protocol that only infers congestion
+But the TCP sender has no idea what "available network capacity" means - As a result, TCP algorithms probe the network by slowly increasing their sending rate - Usual indication of a "that's too fast" condition is packet drops (no ACK arrives) - This is a key behavior in different congestion control algorithms - In fact, TCP only infers congestion

-• A packet is dropped when a forwarding device's buffer/queue is full or close to full.
+A packet is dropped when a forwarding device's buffer/queue is full or close to full.